lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 - A specific version of an overloaded function/method cannot be specified.
 - You must escape the opening angle bracket in template classes, e.g. ``:cpp:class:`ClassName\<T>```.
-- You cannot link to template classes/functions/aliases/variables, only template instantiations.
+- You cannot link to template classes/functions/aliases/variables---only template instantiations.

 Customizing the link text
 -------------------------

-By default the full namespace to the object will be shown as the linked text.
+By default the full namespace to the object is shown as the linked text.
 To show only the name of the object itself, prefix the namespace with ``~``.
 For example: